 Reports of the Test

-Once the security analyst does the physical penetration test, it is required to note down and point out the different issues and updates that need to be done in a proper format.
+Once the security analyst does the physical penetration test, it is required to note down and point out the different issues and updates that need to be done properly.
 This report is then read and handled by the superiors of the security department.